Welcome to Ignite Prism

 The Prism platform collects and processes video sources and securely sends data to the cloud.
 Each installation of the application establishes an authenticated, encrypted connection with the Prism cloud service that is uniquely associated with the customer’s account.
 During the installation process, the user is asked to provide administrator-level credentials in the form of user login or a token.
 This enables proper authentication of any instance to the customer account.

 To connect a Prism-enabled device:

 - The store must have a local Internet connection

 - The Prism-enabled device must have access to the store’s local Internet in order to establish an outbound connection to the Prism cloud

 During the initial system connection, Prism sends a single image from each video source to the cloud application.
 The users can then identify and label the source.
 Once it’s identified, the video source can be enabled.
-Prism can be configured to scan the network continuously for changes to available video sources or to only scan upon request.
+Prism can be configured to scan the network continuously for changes to available video sources or to the only scan upon request.

 Once a connection to the Prism platform is established, the administrator account credentials are exchanged for a temporary install-specific unique token.
-For security reasons, the user credentials are temporary, and used only for the initial verification.
+For security reasons, the user credentials are temporary and used only for the initial verification.

 Cloud Connection: Bandwidth, Ports & Data Transmission